-- 1 The default password is 1234. - 2 If this does not work, you have to reset the device to its factory defaults.
-See Section 22.6 on page 207.
+- 1 The default password is 1234.
+If the Zyxel Device is connected to the NCC and registered, check the NCC for the password. - 2 If this does not work, you have to reset the Zyxel Device to its factory defaults.
+See Section 28.6 on page 263.

-I can see the Login screen, but I cannot log in to the NWA/WAC.
+I can see the Login screen, but I cannot log in to the Zyxel Device.

 - 1 Make sure you have entered the user name and password correctly.
 The default password is 1234.
-This fields are case-sensitive, so make sure [Caps Lock] is not on. - 2 You cannot log in to the web configurator while someone is using Telnet to access the NWA/WAC.
-Log out of the NWA/WAC in the other session, or ask the person who is logged in to log out. - 3 Disconnect and re-connect the power adaptor or PoE power injector to the NWA/WAC. - 4 If this does not work, you have to reset the device to its factory defaults.
-See Section 22.6 on page 207.
+This fields are case-sensitive, so make sure [Caps Lock] is not on. - 2 You cannot log in to the Web Configurator while someone is using Telnet to access the Zyxel Device.
+Log out of the Zyxel Device in the other session, or ask the person who is logged in to log out. - 3 Disconnect and re-connect the power adapter or PoE power injector to the Zyxel Device. - 4 If this does not work, you have to reset the Zyxel Device to its factory defaults.
+See Section 28.6 on page 263